manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manticore.md

 Without an explicit target, `manticore` selects the instance from the current directory:

-1. If `./manticore_data` exists, `manticore` uses the local instance and connects through `./manticore_data/searchd.sock`.
+1. If `./manticore_data/.manticore-local` is a valid local instance marker, `manticore` uses the local instance and connects through `./manticore_data/searchd.sock`.
-2. If `./manticore_data` does not exist, `manticore` uses normal configuration discovery and connects to the first usable HTTP or binary listener.
+2. If the marker is absent, `manticore` uses normal configuration discovery and connects to the first usable HTTP or binary listener.
 MySQL-protocol listeners are skipped.

-An existing `manticore_data` path is authoritative.
-If it is invalid, inaccessible, stale, or its local daemon is not running, `manticore` reports an error instead of silently connecting to a configured instance.
-Use `--global` when you intentionally want the configured instance from a directory that contains `manticore_data`:
+A valid local marker is authoritative.
+If the marked instance is invalid, inaccessible, stale, or its daemon is not running, `manticore` reports an error instead of silently connecting to a configured instance.
+An unrelated file or unmarked directory named `manticore_data` does not select local mode.
+Use `--global` when you intentionally want the configured instance from a marked local directory:

 ```bash
 manticore --global -e 'SHOW TABLES'